acharya-anirudh/Shell-Command-Line-Interpreter/README.md

 # Shell-Command-Line-Interpreter
-Development of my personal shell command line interpreter in C
+Development of my personal shell command line interpreter in C. This was a project assigned by my university.
+The problem statement is given in the pdf file.
+I am uploading my solution to the Question 1 with a detailed README.

 ## References used:
 a. https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf